mindspore-ai/docs/docs/mindspore/faq/source_en/feature_advice.md

 <font size=3>**Q: What is the MindSpore IR design concept?**</font>

 A: Function expression: All expressions are functions, and differentiation and automatic parallel analysis are easy to implement without side effect. `JIT` compilation capability: The graph-based IR, control flow dependency, and data flow are combined to balance the universality and usability.
-Turing-complete IR: More flexible syntaxes are provided for converting `Python`, such as recursion.
+Graphically complete IR: More conversion `Python` flexible syntax, including recursion, etc.

 <br/>